-It's important to be sure you meet the definition of retired before applying to withdraw your super under a 'retirement' condition of release.
+It's important to be sure you meet the definition of retired before applying to withdraw your super.
 The regulations applying to super specify that retired means you're no longer employed (either on a full-time or part-time basis), and don't intend to work again for 10 or more hours per week or that after reaching age 60, an arrangement in which you were gainfully employed has terminated.
 We're unable to release your super if your situation doesn't meet this definition.